 The Great Pyrenees is a breed of mountain dog, and they were bred to guard their flock from potential threats.
 Because of their guardian nature, they are extremely independent thinkers and will not always listen.

-This breed is very intelligent, but their stubborn streak will mean that traditional obedience training is going to be a headache, and you’ll need to be extremely consistent.
-They get bored very quickly, and will respond in a slow manner when given commands.
+This breed is very intelligent, but their stubborn streak will mean that traditional obedience training is going to be a headache and must be extremely consistent.
+They get bored very quickly and will respond in a slow manner when given commands.

 Old English Sheepdog

 Old English Sheepdogs are loveable fluffy bunches of fur.
 They are indeed intelligent, but like the Pyrenees, they bore easily and tire quickly of routine commands.
-You’ll need to start obedience training early, and stay consistent if you want your dog to be well adjusted.
+You need to start obedience training early and stay consistent if you want your dog to be well-adjusted.

-Because of their big fluffy look, they often look like a dumber dog breed than they actually are.
+Because of their big fluffy look, they often look like a less intelligent dog breed than they actually are.
 Old English Sheepdogs are very popular, and you’ve seen them in many movies on-screen like “Hook” and “The Little Mermaid.”

 While even-tempered and charming, Pugs can have a stubborn streak when it comes to obedience training.
-As a result, they’ve often been considered a dumber dog breed.
-Because Pugs were bred to be a companion dog, they do want to please their owners.
+As a result, they have often been considered a lower-intelligence dog breed.
+Because Pugs were bred to be companion dogs, they do want to please their owners.

 Their feelings can get hurt though, so you need to have a good balance of being firm with commands but not overly critical and harsh.
-Pugs make great family companions (even the odd-looking ones), you’ll just need to spend more time training them without losing your patience.
+Pugs make great family companions (even odd-looking ones).
+Owners just need to spend more time training them without losing their patience.

 Italian Greyhounds were bred to chase.
 They are graceful and attentive and can also battle bits of separation anxiety and nervousness.
 Because of their sometimes nervous nature, you should never act too harshly when training.

 Basic obedience training should be consistent and firm, accompanied by high-value rewards and praise for a job well done.
-They can have a stubborn streak, but pushing them too assertively is not the answer as you’ll likely have an even more difficult pup on your hands at that point.
+They can have a stubborn streak, but pushing them too assertively is not the answer, as you may likely have an even more difficult pup on your hands at that point.

 Frenchies are sweet family companions that have a rowdy stubborn streak.
-While they are more intelligent than their English Bulldog cousins, you’ll still spend more time training this breed than you would a Golden Retriever pup.
+While they are more intelligent than their English Bulldog cousins, owners will spend more time training this breed than other breeds like a Golden Retriever pup.

-Because French Bulldogs have lots of personalities, you’ll need to make sure you are very consistent with their training regimen.
+Because French Bulldogs have lots of personalities, it is important to be very consistent with their training regimen.
 They are very food motivated and do well with consistency.

-The Maltese is actually a very intelligent breed, and not one of the dumbest dog breeds in our opinion.
+The Maltese is actually a very intelligent breed and not a low-intelligence dog breed.
 However, they have learned over time how to manipulate their owners into getting what they want.
-They are not always food motivated, but do well with positive praise and should not be overcorrected during training sessions.
+They are not always food motivated but do well with positive praise and should not be overcorrected during training sessions.

-Training will need to be broken up into smaller training sessions through the day, as they don’t do well in longer training sessions.
-They don’t respond well to harsh commands and will need a firm but consistent owner.
+Training will need to be broken up into smaller training sessions throughout the day, as they do not do well in longer training sessions.
+They do not respond well to harsh commands and will need a firm but consistent owner.

 Bull Terriers are feisty and have plenty of attitude.
-They were bred for bull baiting in the early 1800’s, so they have a courageous side to them that makes them practically fearless, making us hesitant to label them as a dumb dog breed.
+They were bred for bull baiting in the early 1800s, so they have a courageous side to them that makes them practically fearless, making us hesitant to label them as a less intelligent dog breed.

-While Bull Terriers can be stubborn and independent, they also live to please their owner and will excel with a master that is present and consistent with training and positive reinforcement techniques.
+While Bull Terriers can be stubborn and independent, they also live to please their owner.
+They excel with an owner that is present and consistent with training and positive reinforcement techniques.
 Bull Terriers absolutely love their toys, but they are known to tear them to shreds, so make sure you have a few toys that can withstand some damage.

 It’s a fair argument to suggest there really are no dumb dog breeds.
 Any breed can excel in certain areas and fall short in others.
 Canine intelligence, just like human intelligence, can be viewed on a spectrum – not just “intelligent” and “unintelligent.”
+Some breeds are considered smarter than others, but that does not mean that any of our favorite pooches is a dummy.
 However, our best test for understanding a dog’s intelligence is by how quickly they can learn new tasks.
-Therefore, training can be a great indicator for a breed’s working and obedience intellect.
+Therefore, training can be a great indicator of a breed’s working and obedience intellect.

-Don’t be discouraged if a breed you love has made our list – brain’s aren’t everything!
-I am a firm believer that any dog can be trained in the right environment with the right person as long as they are provided with kindness, respect, reinforcement and encouragement.
+Please do not be discouraged if a breed you love has made our list – brains are not everything.
+Any dog can be trained in the right environment with the right person as long as they are provided with kindness, respect, reinforcement, and encouragement.
+Some dogs may take longer than others and can need extra support from trainers and canine behaviorists.
 If you have the patience and determination to properly train one of the breeds above, they are sure to reward you in countless other ways!